![]() |

 }

-is a member of the class
+closeIndexStatus is a member of the class

-, which represents the Close button's status of
+CloseTabbedPaneUI, which represents the Close button's status of

 the tab the mouse is currently over.
 The possible values of

-.
-Be aware that the closeIndexStatus
+PRESSED.
+Be aware that the closeIndexStatus does not

-know to which tab it refers to, so closeIndexStatus
+know to which tab it refers to, so closeIndexStatus must always be

-used with overTabIndex
+used with overTabIndex.

 When the mouse is released over a tab, the method checks whether the user was